TassioCarmo/havard-cs50x-week3-algorithms/README.md

 ## Linear search

-one by one, constant number of steps O(n) and Ω(1) you can find it on the first position
+- O(n) one by one, constant number of steps
+- Ω(1) you can find it on the first position (if you are lucky)

 ```
 For each door from left to right